cloudmine/CloudMine-JSDeployments/README.md

     grunt deploy:staging
     grunt deploy:dev

-If you ever accidentally commit the mast key, it is good practice to invalidate the key and redeploy with the newly created keys.
+If you ever accidentally commit the master key, it is good practice to invalidate the key and redeploy with the newly created keys.

+## Running the examples
+For this project, it's basically a repository of common use cases for snippets.
+A script in the test folder for each environment should corresspond to a snippet in the src folder  by naming convention.
+I've tried my best to also document in each snippet the corresponding test script and visa versa.
+If not, please submit a pull request if you can identify or submit an issue if not.

+For example, the snippet titled *userCreation* can be debugged on request and response with the test file *userCreationWithSnippet*.
+This file when run will create a user and run a snippet which does some user initialization and returns the results.

+Some of the snippet which involve 3rd party integrations don't have a client side call because their run commands are dependent on 3rd party accounts outside the scope of CloudMine.
+These are meant to be for visual reference when integrating libraries from other developers and companies.
+However feel free to submit a pull request which illustrates the examples end-to-end.